pubkey/rxdb/docs-src/replication-p2p.md

-## Usaging the RxDB P2P Replication Plugin
+## Using the RxDB P2P Replication Plugin

 Before you use this plugin, make sure that you understand how [WebRTC works](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).